DLTcollab/sse2neon/README.md

 # sse2neon

-A C header file that converts Intel SSE intrinsics to ARN NEON intrinsics.
+A C/C++ header file that converts Intel SSE intrinsics to ARN NEON intrinsics.

 ## Info
 The SIMD instruction set of Intel, which is known as SSE is used in many applications for improved performance.
 ARM also have introduced an SIMD instruction set called Neon to their processors.